siccha/.vim/README.md

     echo "alias 'vi'='nvim '" >> ~/.bashrc
 ```

-### make python available under nvim
+### Make Python available under nvim
-Test whether nvim is able to use python:
+Test whether nvim is able to use Python:
 ```sh
     nvim
     :python print "hello"
 ```

-If this does not work, you have to install the python package `neovim`:
+If this does not work, you have to install the Python package `neovim`.
 Prerequisites for the Python modules:
 ```sh
     sudo apt-get install python-dev python-pip python3-dev python3-pip